Turkey is so about Thanksgiving house that I sometimes forget it's even available any other time of year.

 They are usually sold with the skin on, so use a paper towel to pull of the skin and discard before roasting.
 If you can’t find bone-in turkey breasts, you can use boneless, skinless but look for one that doesn’t have added brine or water solution as they’ll be loaded with salt.

 thinnly sliced, divided

 halved and pitted

-For the turkey: Heat oven to 350°F and arrange a rack in the middle.
+Season The Turkey: Heat oven to 350°F and arrange a rack in the middle.
 Remove skin from turkey if it has not yet been removed (see note below for tips) then pat dry with paper towels.
-Sprinkle half (2 teaspoons) of kosher salt all over two turkey breast halves.
+Sprinkle 2 teaspoons of the kosher salt and the granulated sugar all over two turkey breast halves.